September 2015 Liberal Party of Australia leadership spill: Background

 Rumours of a leadership spill had continuously followed the Liberal Party for two years due to their poor performance in polls across all major news companies, with a motion for a spill being requested but ultimately defeated in February 2015.
 Following the February spill vote, Abbott delivered a speech to the members calling for their support and promised to consult more with backbench MPs.
 In this speech, as a follow-up to the poorly-received 2014 budget, Abbott made a new commitment to further cut tax rates for small businesses, promised that the 2015 budget would leave families better off and agreed to reduce the role his chief of staff Peta Credlin played in the government.
 After the Liberal Party meeting concluded, Abbott made a televised statement in which he said that "The Liberal Party has dealt with the spill motion and now this matter is behind us".
 Michelle Grattan, writing in The Conversation, argued that the "narrow margin" of the vote left Abbott "deeply vulnerable to later destabilisation".
 News Limited journalist Malcolm Farr wrote that Abbott had been "given, at best, a stay of execution".
 In May, information was leaked about citizenship changes.
 In August, daily talking points for ministers were leaked to Fairfax Media, which included that 'cabinet was functioning well'.

 Abbott was perceived as extremely gaffe-prone.
-Just days before losing the prime ministership, he was captured on footage laughing out loud in response to a joke made by minister Peter Dutton about rising sea levels in Pacific island nations.
+Just days before losing the premiership, he was captured on footage laughing out loud in response to a joke made by minister Peter Dutton about rising sea levels in Pacific island nations.
 Both were immediately drawn to the attention of the microphone and cringed, and when later pressed by the media with the footage shown, both refused to confirm or deny what was said.

 Also of concern was the loss of their state government counterparts at the 2014 Victorian election and particularly the 2015 Queensland election.
 In South Australia, the rival Labor government went from minority to majority government after a surprise win at the 2014 Fisher by-election, several months after the Liberal opposition's fourth consecutive loss following the 2014 South Australian election.
-In addition, multiple polls predicted a double-digit two-party swing at the 2015 Canning by-election against the Abbott Government, which may have sparked a realisation in the Abbott Government that a lack of voter support was becoming entrenched.
+In addition, multiple polls predicted a double-digit two-party swing at the 2015 Canning by-election against the Abbott government, which may have sparked a realisation in the Abbott government that a lack of voter support was becoming entrenched.
 Under Turnbull the Liberal candidate retained the seat for his party despite having to rely on preferences after suffering a primary and two-party swing.

 Abbott's proposal to take marriage equality to a non-binding plebiscite in 2017 may have encouraged conservative Liberals to support Turnbull in the spill on the understanding that Turnbull would honour that commitment.